1.The Academy’s Aims and Values

 - In March 2019 the history department delivered a module on women in history as part of International Women’s Month and on International Women’s Day form tutors ran an Aspire Smart session using resources relating to the UN’s ‘Think equal.
 Build smart.
 Innovate for change.” initiative.

 - In November 2018 trustees and the Senior Leadership Team received Equalities Act training.
-This will be repeated for all staff in June 2019 to ensure that duties under the Equalities Act in an education context are fully understood.
+This was repeated for all staff in June 2019 to ensure that duties under the Equalities Act in an education context are fully understood.

 - In October 2018 the TKA Equality and Diversity Charter was created by the pupil Equality and Diversity Ambassadors.
 This was shared with tutor groups to sign as a pledge to the values of Equality and Diversity at TKA, as part of an equality and diversity themed Aspire SMART session delivered during form times.